XCB/ XCBToDo

 Getting started

-If you're not sure where to start in learning about XCB and XCL, you might try these steps.
+If you're not sure where to start in learning about XCB, you might try these steps.
 Documenting your progress for others coming this way would be a great contribution too.

 With that experience, the easiest thing you can do to help our efforts is to implement some extension that's currently unsupported by XCB.